DAUNet: A Lightweight UNet Variant with Deformable Convolutions and Parameter-Free Attention for Medical Image Segmentation: Introduction

 Medical image segmentation is a foundational task in computer-assisted diagnosis, enabling the precise localization and delineation of anatomical structures that are critical for clinical interpretation, surgical planning, and disease monitoring.
 Accurate and automated segmentation reduces manual effort and inter-observer variability, particularly in high-throughput clinical settings.
 Despite significant advances achieved through convolutional neural networks (CNNs), especially the widely adopted UNet architecture~\cite{unet}, key challenges persist, most notably in achieving robustness, handling anatomical variability, and maintaining computational efficiency.

 Although effective in many scenarios, the classical UNet architecture presents several limitations.
 Its use of fixed-grid convolutions restricts adaptability to variable-sized features and irregular organ boundaries.
+Recent deformable-convolution segmentation networks have also emphasized boundary-aware modeling to better align predictions with anatomical contours~\cite{ju2025boundary}.
 Additionally, UNet often struggles in low-contrast or noisy environments, common in modalities such as ultrasound \cite{khan2021switchable, huh2023tunable} and CT angiography, where anatomical boundaries are not clearly visible \cite{jiang2024segmentation, kang2025feasibility}.
 Moreover, UNet lacks mechanisms to capture long-range dependencies, which are crucial for modeling global context in complex medical images.

 To overcome these shortcomings, recent works have explored enhancements to UNet via transformer-based modules and attention mechanisms \cite{fatnet,tan2024novel}.
 For instance, Masoudi et al.~\cite{fatnet} proposed FAT-Net, which augments a UNet-style backbone with transformer branches to capture long-range interactions and feature adaptation modules to suppress background noise.
 Similarly, Zhang et al.~\cite{trans} introduced TransAttUNet, incorporating a Self-Aware Attention (SAA) module that integrates Transformer Self-Attention (TSA) and Global Spatial Attention (GSA) to improve multi-scale feature fusion.
 Other methods such as DSEUNet~\cite{DSUNet} and MISSFormer~\cite{MFormer} attempt to bridge CNN and transformer paradigms.
 DSEUNet deepens the UNet backbone while introducing Squeeze-and-Excitation (SE) blocks~\cite{SENet} and hierarchical supervision.
 MISSFormer, on the other hand, employs enhanced transformer blocks and multi-scale fusion to balance local and global feature representation.